 - process transactions to which you are a party;

-- advertise, promote and provide you with products or services distributed by Elders; and/or
+- advertise, promote and provide you with products or services distributed by Elders;

-- improve our website and web services.*
+- improve website and web services.*

 - the fact that you have applied for credit and the amount;

-- the fact that Elders is a credit provider to you; and
+- the fact that Elders is a credit provider to you;

-APP 2 – Anonymity and pseudonymity
+Anonymity and pseudonymity

 Elders will allow its customers to transact with it anonymously or by using a pseudonym, wherever that is reasonable and practicable.

-However, this will not be possible if Elders is required or authorised by law or other instrument to deal with customers who have been appropriately identified; or where it is impracticable for us to deal with individuals who have not identified themselves or who would prefer to use a pseudonym.
+However, this will not be possible if Elders is required or authorised by Australian law or other instrument (such as an order of a court or tribunal) to deal with customers who have been appropriately identified or where it is impracticable for Elders to deal with individuals who have not identified themselves or who would prefer to use a pseudonym.
 Examples of this impracticality include:

 PART 2 – COLLECTION OF PERSONAL INFORMATION

-APP 3 – Collection of solicited personal information
+Collection of solicited information

 Elders may also collect your information to do one or more of the following: